 It's illegal to pee in an elevator in Singapore, and some elevators have a urine detection device which detects urine odors, sets off an alarm, and closes the elevator doors until the police arrive.

 7. In their "coming of age" ritual, aboriginals in Australia cut a “birth control” hole in the base of the boy's penis and insert into it a splinter to keep it from closing.
 Urine and semen come out of the hole unless this sub-incision is plugged with a finger.

 8. "Pee paint" is a special kind of paint that repels pee back on the person peeing.
 Cities use it in an attempt to reduce public urination on walls.

-9. Urine from a person suffering from diabetes can be made into whiskey because they have high sugar content in their urine.
+9. The urine from a person who is suffering from diabetes can be made into whiskey because it has high sugar content.

 10. Most German men sit while they pee and are taught that standing to pee is unhygienic.